levi770/s3-media-service/README.md

 - Redis
 - Optional: Docker

-You need to create new Postgres database for microservice and setup Redis pub/sub host, or run `docker-compose up` to create a working environment from Docker containers
+You need to create new Postgres database for microservice and setup Redis pub/sub host, or run `docker-compose up` to create a working environment from Docker containers.

+Before you can add a file to bucket, you must create an SQS queue and configure S3 ObjectCreated notifications in the AWS Management Console when using the Amazon AWS S3 REST API protocol described in [this article](https://www.juniper.net/documentation/us/en/software/jsa7.4.2/jsa-dsm/topics/concept/jsa-dsm-create-sqs-queue-and-configure-s3-objectcreated-notifications.html#create-an-sqs-queue-and-configure-s-objectcreated-notifications__CreatingTheSQSQueueThatIsUsedToRece-87B75AE6).

 ## Installation